 Wellesley’s tuition increase over the past seven years was higher than that at the average private four-year institution, according to data from the College Board.
 The average institution increased tuition 23% over that period (adjusting for inflation) while Wellesley’s tuition, room, board, and fees grew even more rapidly.

 According to Karensa DiFonzo, head of the Office of Student Financial Services (SFS), these tuition increases have coincided with a higher number of students coming to SFS to apply for aid than ever before.
 “Tuition increases don’t really impact the way that Student Financial Services runs, but it has impacted our volume,” DiFonzo wrote in an email to the News.
 “We have more students than ever applying for financial aid and many more families are seeking advice on loan options and payment plans.”
 She noted that most of that aid goes to domestic rather than international students, as only about “one-fourth to one-third” of the international student population is on financial aid, while close to 60% of the total student population is.
-These numbers are also evident in terms of the school’s listed expenses: about 60 million is spent on domestic student aid, while about 30 million is spent on international student aid.
+These numbers are also evident in terms of the school’s listed expenses: about 60 million is spent on domestic student aid, while about $5,741,711 is spent on international student aid.
 That equates to about ten thousand dollars of aid per international student at this college per year, and twenty seven thousand dollars of aid distributed per domestic student at this college per year.

 All of this information exists in the context of the school’s total revenue for the year, which comes primarily from investment interest.
 In Fiscal Year 2018, per the 990s, that revenue was 269,268,208 dollars.
 The total functional expenses of the college, however, were significantly higher than their revenue: $313,573,138.
-This trend of higher expenditures than revenue and debt spending has been ongoing except for major budget cuts following the 2009 financial crash and as major endowment in 2017.
+This trend of higher expenditures than revenue and debt spending has been ongoing except for major budget cuts following the 2009 financial crash and an exceptional gift in 2017.
 Consequently, the school has relied heavily on debt spending, something which Orton described during a presentation to Senate as “not sustainable.”
 Stone-Davis Senator Alexandra Brooks ’23 voiced her concern following the presentation over the “general trend of spending more than the income of the school and no long term solution on how to break-even.”

 However, this doesn’t mean the college is headed towards financial disaster, as their total assets are still worth over two billion dollars.
 Most of that resides in the college’s endowment, though, which means that much of it is not necessarily accessible for things such as the building repairs student activists have been demanding this year.
 43% of it comes from restricted giving, so it can only be used for what the donor specified it be used for.
 Orton explained this as a function of alumni giving choices.
 “The endowment represents gifts from generations of alumnae and others who have designated that their gift must be held by the College in perpetuity, with only earnings on the gift to be used, never the principle.”